w9n/garden/docs/examples/simple-project.md

         - path: /hello-node
           port: http
 ```
-The [services](../using-garden/configuration-files.md#Services) directive is specific to container modules, and defines the services exposed by the module.
+The [services](../using-garden/configuration-files.md#Services) field is specific to container modules, and defines the services exposed by the module.
 In this case, our containerized Node.js server.
 The sub-directives tell Garden how to start the service and which ingress endpoints to expose.

 ## Deploying